mhasse1/rcforge/docs/style-guide-050.md

   done
   ```

-Adhering to this formatting ensures that the structure of the code is immediately clear, making it easier to follow the logic and maintain the scripts.Adhering to this formatting ensures that the structure of the code is immediately clear, making it easier to follow the logic and maintain the scripts.
+Adhering to this formatting ensures that the structure of the code is immediately clear, making it easier to follow the logic and maintain the scripts.

 ## Performance Considerations